 Create Your Day bends the age curve by helping to develop a clear sense of meaning and purpose in your life, which has been demonstrated to reduce the probability of death (1), and by increasing telomere length, those chromosomal tips whose length are predictive of lifespan (2).

 ♦ ♦ ♦

-Loving Kindness is the first biohack, and the first keystone of the Mindset Pillar simply because if you don’t think you’re worth the effort, you won’t do anything.
+The first thing to consider is Loving Kindness, simply because if you don’t think you’re worth the effort, you won’t do anything.
 Feeling loving kindness toward yourself is a necessary first step, however you cultivate it.

 Jean and the 4x4x4 Technique

 Jean is a caretaker I know.
 She takes care of her two children, her husband and elderly mother who lives with her family.
 Jean also works full time.
 Every minute of her day is spent in the service of others, and she’s exhausted.